Songinpyo/Songinpyo/README.md

 # 🔭 I’m currently working on ...
-### Reasearch about Human pose estimation in Intelligent and Interactive Systems Lab
+### Reasearching at SKKU Intelligent and Interactive Systems Lab

 # 🌱 I’m currently learning ...